luwangg/nixtalk/slides/slides.md

 * Declarative lanuage to describe package builds
 * Isolated build environments
 * Over 10000 packages and counting
-* Mac OS X / Linux / BSD  and Soon Windows Subsystem for Linux\*
+* Mac OS X / GNU/Linux / BSD  and Soon Windows Subsystem for Linux\*
 * Source-based package manager (Like Gentoo)
 * But don't worry; also has a build cache
 </td>